ArmandSMB-UST/OJT_Gravimeter/README.md

 # OJT_Gravimeter

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A simulation software created in compliance to UST-Science, SCI404 course requirements of on-the-job training (OJT) under the supervision of Leo T. Armada, PhD.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A simulation software created in compliance to UST-Science, PRACTICUM (SCI404) course requirements of on-the-job training (OJT) under the supervision of Leo T. Armada, PhD.

 ### About: